 sent to external sites via the referrer HTTP header.

-sent to external sites via the search bar if the browser interprets the URL as query.
+sent to external sites via the search bar if the browser interprets the URL as a query.

 visible to scripts running on the browser that may belong to third-parties.

-Therefore, session IDs should neither be sent via URL parameters, nor be displayed as messages presented to the user nor stored in logs.
+Therefore, session IDs should not be sent via URL parameters, nor be displayed as messages presented to the user, nor stored in logs.